 The Seeing Place is an ensemble theater company of professional, hungry artists that have been producing critically-acclaimed organic theatre since 2009.
 We are currently looking to add to our ensemble, which meets every Monday night to develop its work through play readings, ensemble workshops and master classes.
 These are a free benefit of membership - there are no dues.

-First and foremost, we're dedicated to bringing the actor back to the level of Theater Maker, much like we saw with the Group Theater in the 1930s.
+Artistically, we're dedicated to bringing the actor back to the level of Theater Maker, much like we saw with the Group Theater in the 1930s.
 We maintain a year-round ensemble of actors and directors that are mentored in all elements of producing theater, with hands-on apprenticeships in dramaturgy, fundraising, community outreach, marketing, artistic direction, digital/social media and theater management.
 The practice of theater making (from the moment the rights are granted to the last set piece being struck) is deeply satisfying for our ensemble of artists, who are passionate about having a say in the art they create.

 Thus, we're looking for actors that want to creating work for themselves (ie: collaborative theater-makers in a team-player environment) and who are committed to constantly growing as artists and building their craft throughout rehearsal and performance.
 We are particularly interested in well trained actors with a good sense of themselves and some knowledge of the work of Strasberg, Meisner, Adler, Hagen, or Stanislavski - and an openness to explore plays in non-traditional ways.
 With a heavy focus on the craft, our ensemble trains together year-round using the rehearsal practices of The Group Theatre (including developing work by layering character and situation through structured improvisation, and using relaxation and sensorial exercises to connect the actor to their instrument.)